huggingface/accelerate/docs/source/basic_tutorials/install.md

 rendered properly in your Markdown viewer.
 -->

-# Installation and Configuration
+# Installation

-Before you start, you will need to setup your environment, install the appropriate packages, and configure 🤗 Accelerate. 🤗 Accelerate is tested on **Python 3.8+**.
+Before you start, you will need to setup your environment, install the appropriate packages, and configure Accelerate.
+Accelerate is tested on **Python 3.8+**.

-## Installing 🤗 Accelerate

-🤗 Accelerate is available on pypi and conda, as well as on GitHub.
+Accelerate is available on pypi and conda, as well as on GitHub.
 Details to install from each are below:

-### pip
+## pip

-To install 🤗 Accelerate from pypi, perform:
+To install Accelerate from pypi, perform:

 ```bash
 pip install accelerate
 ```

-### conda
+## conda

-🤗 Accelerate can also be installed with conda with:
+Accelerate can also be installed with conda with:

 ```bash
 conda install -c conda-forge accelerate
 ```

-### Source
+## Source

 New features are added every day that haven't been released yet.
 To try them out yourself, install from the GitHub repository: